gatsbyjs/gatsby/docs/docs/glossary.md

 ### Frontend

 The [public-facing](#public) interface for your website or app, delivered using web technologies: HTML, CSS, and JavaScript.
+For more insight into how the Web Platform brings these technologies together, check out this article on [How Browsers Work](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/).

 ## G